gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md

 ### Disallow schema-related APIs in `sourceNodes`

-You can no longer use `createFieldExtension`, `createTypes` & `addThirdPartySchema` inside the [`sourceNodes`](/docs/reference/config-files/gatsby-node#sourceNodes) lifecycle.
+You can no longer use `createFieldExtension`, `createTypes` & `addThirdPartySchema` actions inside the [`sourceNodes`](/docs/reference/config-files/gatsby-node#sourceNodes) lifecycle.

-You'll need to use the [`createSchemaCustomization`](/docs/reference/config-files/gatsby-node#createSchemaCustomization) & [`createResolvers`](/docs/reference/config-files/gatsby-node#createResolvers) APIs to execute schema-related actions.
+Instead, move them to [`createSchemaCustomization`](/docs/reference/config-files/gatsby-node#createSchemaCustomization) API.
+Or alternatively use [`createResolvers`](/docs/reference/config-files/gatsby-node#createResolvers) API.

 The reasoning behind this is that this way Gatsby can safely build the schema and run queries in a separate process without running sourcing.

-### `touchNode`
+### Change arguments passed to `touchNode` action

 For Gatsby v2 & v3 the `touchNode` API accepted `nodeId` as a named argument.
 This now has been changed in favor of passing the full `node` to the function.